-- Foundations of Linguistics and Language Learning
+- Foundations of Language Learning 22%

-- Planning, Implementing, and Managing Instruction
+- Planning and Implementing Instruction 23%

 All candidates for initial educator certification in Connecticut must first register with the Connecticut Educator Certification System (CECS).
 Upon successfully registering with the CECS, you may apply for your initial educator certificate.